MarcioZamperetti/LDAP-Connection-Oracle-Identity-Management/README.md

-Created to test connection to Oracle Identity Management
+Created to test connection to Oracle Identity Management via LDAP